add process --processhosts=

 MySQL Cluster Manager.

-It is not currently possible to drop or delete cluster processes using MySQL Cluster Manager.
+It is currently not possible to drop or delete cluster processes using MySQL Cluster Manager.

 When IPv6-enabled Windows systems are used as MySQL Cluster hosts under MySQL Cluster Manager, you must reference these hosts using IPv4 addresses.
 Otherwise, MySQL Cluster Manager will be unable to connect to the agent processes on those hosts.
 See Section 5.1, “MySQL Cluster Manager Usage and Design Limitations”.